Chances are that you have seen a Vole before, but you had no idea that was one.

 Voles, also popularly called meadow mice, are herbivores critters that feed on grasses, roots, tree bark, vegetable crops, and tubers.

-These rodents generally like to live in an area that is moist with plenty of ground cover and grass where they can go about scavenging for food without being spotted by any predator.
+These rodents generally like to live in a moist area with plenty of ground cover and grass where they can go about scavenging for food without being spotted by any predator.

-This is what leads them to take up residence in orchards and cultivated fields, where their voracious feeding habits wreak havoc on plants.
+This leads them to reside in orchards and cultivated fields, where their voracious feeding habits wreak havoc on plants.

-Voles may be mischievous, but they are not considered to be physically harmful to people; however, they are dangerous in the sense that these rodents can spread disease through their feces and urine and even introduce parasites onto your farm or property.
+Voles may be mischievous, but they are not considered physically harmful to people; however, they are dangerous because these rodents can spread disease through their feces and urine and even introduce parasites onto your farm or property.

 They have also been found to cause significant damage to fruit trees, lawns, landscaping, and even grain crops.

 It is difficult to tell them differently for obvious reasons.
-Since mice and voles are both about five to eight inches long and both have brown or gray fur, it may require you to take a closer look at both of them to tell them apart.
+Since mice and voles are about five to eight inches long and have brown or gray fur, it may require you to take a closer look at them to tell them apart.

 Voles are visibly stockier than mice and feature shorter tails, bigger eyes, and ears that are smaller and less prominent.